openebs-archive/openebs-docs/docs/installation.md

 ## Installation through helm

 Verify helm is installed and helm repo is updated.

-**For Helm v2**

-Run `helm init` for installing tiller pod under `kube-system` namespace.

-See [instructions](#setup-rbac-for-tiller-before-installing-openebs-chart) below for setting up RBAC for tiller.
+See [helm docs](https://helm.sh/docs/intro/install/#from-script) for setting up helm v3.
 Installed helm version can be obtained by using the following command:

 ```
 helm version